rsc/tmp/mpt/DESIGN.md

 All numbers are stored in big-endian order for legibility when reading hex dumps.

- - “epoch” is a number for clients to use to match the tree contents to a position in the underlying transparent log.
+ - “version” is a number for clients to use to match the tree contents to a position in the underlying transparent log.
  - “root” is a pointer to the tree's root node, represented as a 48-bit byte offset within the